jianyuyanyu/AuthPermissions.AspNetCore/README.md

 ## List of versions and which .NET framework they support

+- Version 10.?.? supports NET 10 only (simpler to update to next NET release)
 - Version  9.?.? supports NET 9 only (simpler to update to next NET release)
 - Version  8.?.? supports NET 8 only (simpler to update to next NET release)
-- Version 6.?.? supports NET 6, 7 and 8
-- Version 5.?.? supports NET 6 and 7

 If you have already built your application using an older version, then you need to look at the following "how up update" documents